 The overall position of the Province of Ontario, with respect to shorelines that are susceptible to flooding, erosion and dynamic beach hazards, is that development will be directed to areas outside of the hazardous lands.
 In establishing provincial standards for defining and delineating shoreline hazards, the Province recognizes that there may be some situations where development may be considered within the less hazardous portions of the hazardous lands.
-A combination of three hazards is used to define hazardous lands related to the shoreline; flooding hazards, erosion hazards and dynamic beach hazards delineates shoreline hazardous lands.
-Flooding hazards are based on the combined influence of lake levels, shoreline protection works, wave uprush and other water related hazards.
-Erosion hazards are based on the combined influence of recession and/or an erosion allowance, a long-term stable slope allowance and shoreline protection works.
-Dynamic beach hazards are based on the combined influence of flooding, erosion and a dynamic beach allowance.
+A combination of three hazards is used to define hazardous lands related to the shoreline; flooding hazards, erosion hazards and dynamic beach hazards.
+The farthest combined landward extent of flooding hazards, erosion hazards are based on the combined influence of lake levels, shoreline protection works, wave uprush and other water related hazards.
+Erosion hazards are based on the combined influence of allowance, a long-term stable slope allowance and shoreline protection works.
+Dynamic beach hazards are based on the combined influence of allowance.